Learn PHP: a PHP tutorial

 ?>

-The following code example shows a selection of mathematical calculations that can be performed using PHP on the server side.
-The operations largely correspond to the standardized symbols for mathematics.
+The following code example shows a selection of mathematical calculations that can be performed server-side with PHP.
+The PHP operators used correspond for the most part to standard mathematical symbols.

 <?php